Cooops/Comp-Sci-Fundamentals/README.md

     return strngLen
 ```

 **Accessing len() is considered an asymptotically constant time operation, or O(1)**.
-What this means is no matter how big your input is it will always take you the same amount of time to compute things (one step) This doesn't have to mean your code runs in one step; if it doesn't change with the size of inputs then it is still asymptotically constant.
+What this means is no matter how big your input is it will always take you the same amount of time to compute things (one step).
+This doesn't have to mean your code runs in one step; if it doesn't change with the size of inputs then it is still asymptotically constant.
 There are always drawbacks though and in this case you have to spend extra memory space on your computer to store the variable (and the storage of the variable itself). **Constant time is considered the best case scenario for a function.**

 ![Big O comparisons](https://justin.abrah.ms/static/images/runtime_comparison.png)